Using Influence Maps

 Subscribed

-Political savvy is just an acknowledgment that we are social creatures and that achieving big things requires skills akin to community organizing.
-As Henschel puts it, if this changes how you feel about political savvy, then it will also change how others experience you as you network and influence.
-Political savvy is necessary because, as Henschel stresses, “Good work does not speak for itself.”
+If this changes how you feel about political savvy, then it will also change how others experience you as you network and influence.
+Political savvy is necessary because, sad but true, good work does not speak for itself.
+And just as work does not speak for itself, neither do data.
+Influence in general is not a matter of “making your case”.

 Paraphrasing Byron Katie, information is not conveyed as much as it is interpreted and weighted, filtered through a prism of social (indeed, almost tribal) dynamics.
 Trying to influence while ignoring such dynamics is a fool’s errand.
 No matter how much you think you have the “facts” on your side, influence is a different game.
-As Henschel notes, there is even an irony here: The more forceful you try to be with your “facts”, the less persuasive you will tend to be.

 Ok.
 In this article you will learn a technique that can greatly increase your ability to influence.
 The concept is similar to the Japanese idea of nemawashi, which means “working around the roots”.
 This refers to the informal influence that lays the groundwork for a decision prior to any formal discussion.
-Influence mapping (a.k.a., power mapping) comes from the world of community organizing.
-There are a variety of flavors out there.
-I originally learned a variant from Joel DeLuca’s excellent book, Political Savvy, which I then altered by pulling in additional ideas.

 Let’s get started.